fbpx

 5. Companion plants shade tomato roots and support beneficial insects

 For years I’ve planted basil, parsley, dill, marigolds, and other herbs and flowers on the sunny side of my tomatoes.
 This not only attracts pollinators but also shades the tomato plant roots from scorching sun and suppresses weeds.
-And if the roots are shaded it cuts down on the need for water and protects the plant from drought stress.
+If the roots are shaded, it cuts down on the need for water and protects the plant from drought stress.

 6. Tomatoes need lots of water